THERMOFORA · Updated 2025 · 16 min read

 Injection molding operates at 500 to 2,000 bar.
 That is two to three orders of magnitude higher.
 The direct consequence: vacuum forming physically cannot push a viscoelastic material into fine surface detail, sharp corners, or narrow channels the way injection does.
 Every geometric limitation discussed below flows from this single constraint.

-Pressure forming partially addresses this by adding compressed air above the sheet at 5 to 10 bar.
+Pressure forming partially addresses this by adding compressed air above the sheet at 2–6 bar.
 It improves detail reproduction and allows finer textures.
 But that is a different class of equipment at a different price point.
 Pure vacuum forming works with atmospheric pressure only.

 Geometric Limitations: What Vacuum Forming Cannot Produce